-We also provide a broad product line of light towers, mobile generators, and mobile energy storage systems, which provide temporary lighting and power for various end markets, such as road and commercial construction, energy, mining, military, and special events.
-These products are typically sold to national and regional rental companies who then rent the equipment to the end user.
-We believe the addition of mobile energy storage systems obtained through our acquisition of Off Grid Energy in 2021 will enable us to capture share of the rapidly expanding Battery Energy Storage System (or BESS) market in the future.
-Also in 2021, we unveiled a hybrid mobile solution that pairs an energy storage system with a diesel generator to reduce emissions and noise pollution, as well as a mobile battery-powered light tower, both of which we expect will come to market during 2022.
-We also manufacture commercial mobile pumps and dust-suppression equipment for a wide variety of applications, as well as various gaseous-engine control systems and accessories, which are sold to gas-engine manufacturers and aftermarket customers.
+We also provide a broad product line of C&I mobile products such as light towers, mobile generators, and mobile energy storage systems, which provide temporary lighting and power for various end markets, such as road and commercial construction, energy, mining, military, and special events.
+We also manufacture commercial mobile pumps and dust-suppression equipment for a wide variety of applications.
+These mobile products are typically sold to national and regional rental companies who then rent the equipment to the end user.

+As we advance further into energy technology for C&I applications, we believe the acquisitions of Off Grid Energy in 2021 and REFU Storage Systems in February 2023 will enable us to capture share of the rapidly expanding Battery Energy Storage System (or BESS) market in the future.
+We will also continue to develop other energy technology products, such as hybrid mobile solutions that pair an energy storage system with a diesel generator to reduce emissions and noise pollution, as well as mobile battery-powered light towers.
+We will also continue to sell various gaseous-engine control systems and accessories, which are sold to gas-engine manufacturers and aftermarket customers.

-$C\&I\ products\ comprised\ 26.7\%,\ 28.3\%\ and\ 39.5\%,\ respectively,\ of\ total\ net\ sales\ in\ 2021,\ 2020\ and\ 2019.$
+C&I products comprised 27.6%, 26.7% and 28.3%, respectively, of total net sales in 2022, 2021 and 2020.